Carabouille/Alarm_Clock_dawn_simulator/README.md

 Because I already have some components so I don't need to buy all this a second time.
 So for me the total is : 94,51€ (110,72$)

+To click on the link and see more detail you can dowload the Excel BOM in the files.